 People with Alzheimer’s disease have low levels of a compound called acetylcholine.
 Milk thistle may help increase acetylcholine in the brain [R].

-Not surprisingly, milk thistle also protects the brain by reducing the damages of oxidative stress and reducing inflammation of nerves as well.
+Not surprisingly, milk thistle also protects the brain by reducing the damage of oxidative stress and reducing inflammation of nerves as well.

 Milk thistle for IBS reviews